sherlock-audit/2022-11-float-capital-judging/README.md

 We could add checks to the epoch length on construction to ensure were safe

+**JasoonS**

+Nothing to change here.

+The epochs would need to be many days long at least for the funding to be close high enough for this to be an issue in the black swan event of a single price change delta being greater than the max change (33% percent).

+I believe this to be an informational issue.
+We could've made it explicit in the readme.
+But the Video walkthrough implies that the epoch length would be an hour or shorter.

+TLDR if the markets are configured correctly, this is a mathematical impossibility.
+We have plenty of lee-way with current config.

 # Issue M-2: An update gap in Chainlink's feed can malfunction the whole market